DIY Professional Headshots

 When DIY Headshots Make Sense

-• Photography Enthusiasts: If you already own equipment and enjoy photography, headshots are a practical skill to develop
+• Photography enthusiasts: If you already own equipment and enjoy photography as a hobby

-• Frequent Updates Needed: Content creators or professionals who need new headshots monthly may benefit from learning DIY
+• Frequent updates needed: Content creators who need new headshots monthly

-• Team Photography: If you're responsible for photographing many people, developing headshot skills provides ongoing value
+• Team photography: If you're responsible for photographing many people regularly

 When DIY Headshots Don't Make Sense